8 of the Best Things to Do in Auckland, New Zealand

 The vibe at Mudbrick is French countryside chic, with manicured gardens and rows of lavender, overlooking vineyards and the ocean beyond that.
 If it’s a sunny day, you can’t beat sitting outside on their patio with a glass of wine and a cheese platter.

 From there, you can walk right on up to Stonyridge—it’s about 5 minutes up the next driveway.
 Stonyridge is known for their red wines.
 During the summer season, they will often have a DJ playing outside on their deck during the weekend and you can while away a whole evening with wine, music and some of the best party vibes on the island.
-Check the events page on their website ahead of time for details.

 Option 3: Explore Waiheke’s beaches